white Turkish Angora cat with blue eyes

 Gentle and sweet

 This makes them nice family cats.
 Of course, we always recommend making slow introductions between a new cat and children.
+They can even coexist peacefully with dogs, provided they respect their space and can match their playful energy.
 Before you know it, your Turkish Angora will have abandoned you to make more time with their new best friends.

 Turkish Angora sitting up